githubsheng/Reinventing-VueJS/README.md

 ```

 After `patch` move over the prices component.
 It continues to compare other vdoms.
-Same as in the first routine, everytime `patch` compares two vdoms, it updates the old vdom with the properties from the new vdom (one exception is that if the old and new vdoms are of different types, then the new one replaces the old one).
+This is the same as described in the first routine.
 When `patch` finishes, the old vdoms will be synced from the new vdoms.
 The new vdoms then becomes useless, and is removed.

 ### after the patch function finishes
 ```